MDSplus/mdsplus/docs/use_docs.md

 The way doxygen can link among different libraries is the tag description.
 For a reference of doxygen Tags and exterlan linkage see http://www.doxygen.org

+Tags are usefull as they can keep references of the code symbols among the built libraries. \image html img/search_tips.png

 Each time MDSplus build a documentation it also build a special target called "build_tag" that write tag information relative to current project inside the /docs/dtags special directory.
 The tag filename is the name of the library plus